jansvoboda11/llvm-project/clang/docs/InternalsManual.rst

 meaning it does not need to mirror the driver interface, maintain backward compatibility or be compatible with GCC.

-If the option semantics cannot be encoded via marshalling annotations, you can resort to parsing/serializing the command line arguments manually:
+If the option semantics cannot be encoded via marshalling annotations, use the `MarshalledManually` annotation instead and parse/serialize the command line arguments manually:

 .. code-block:: diff